pmacpherson/aws-study-group/inprogress/challenge-09/readme.md

 Setup the code in node-app/web.js.
 However, this time do NOT use AWS Access Keys.

-Create a new IAM role with appropriate permissions for IAM GetUser, and assign that to the EC2 Instance.
+Create a new IAM role with appropriate permissions for IAM ListUser, and assign that to the EC2 Instance.

 ### Teardown